 “My goal every time is just to cross the finish line,” says Abby.
 “I imagine myself going left and I go left.
 I have a little bit of nerves flying down a mountain on 12-foot skis I made myself.”

 There are seven women and nine men entered in the competition today who hail from Quincy to Meyers and everywhere in between.

 “The winner races, the loser drinks beer,” says second-place finisher Greg Hinds of Graeagle.
 “I grew up skiing here and I think a lot of us feel the same way.
 We do it because we love the community and we love the area.
 People want to be part of it.”

 “The purpose is the revitalization of local history and community-based recreation,” says Adam Henriques of Meyers whose epic faceplant in the men’s semifinals landed him in the bronze-medal position.
 “This is skiing at its finest.”

-To build the longboards, enthusiasts take a 2-foot-by-6-foot-by-16-foot plank of vertical grain Douglas fir and shape it into skis.
+To build the longboards, enthusiasts take a 2-inch-by-6-inch-by-16-foot plank of vertical grain Douglas fir and shape it into skis.
 Classes to help would-be racers create their gear from scratch are offered at Feather River College and Quincy Junior Senior High School woodshop; Sierra Pacific Industries often donates the raw materials.